Astral-Nihal/Arcadia/README.md

 ## **🤝 Acknowledgements**

 This project was a fantastic journey.
 A huge thanks to Google's Gemini, which served as an AI collaborator and development partner.
-It helped generate the boilerplate code, debug complex logic (like that stubborn Sudoku generator!), iterate on UI/UX, and bring this entire project from a simple idea to a fully functional platform.
+It helped generate the boilerplate code, debug complex logic, iterate on UI/UX, and bring this entire project from a simple idea to a fully functional platform.